Print

 Seafarers may only perform duties on a vessel if they have a certificate which permits them to do so.
 The duties a certificate permits the holder to perform are listed in Schedule 1 of each of the following marine orders:

-If your regulated Australian vessel is manned with seafarers holding domestic seafarer certificates you must take into consideration that these seafarers may not have completed all of the STCW short courses required for service on the vessel.
+If your regulated Australian vessel is crewed with seafarers holding domestic seafarer certificates you must take into consideration that these seafarers may not have completed all of the STCW short courses required for service on the vessel.

-Read more about the use of Australian domestic seafarer qualifications on regulated Australian vessels (PDF 230.91 KB).
+Read more about the use of Australian domestic seafarer qualifications on regulated Australian vessels PDF230.91 KB.

-Manning queries
+Crewing queries

 Related information

-Last updated:
+Last updated: 12 February 2024